Word Food Written with Food on White Background

 How to Eat More Protein

 Aim for at least 20 to 30 grams of protein in each meal and/or snack.
-If 120 grams is your goal, four meals of 30 grams each will get you there!
+If 120 grams is your goal, four meals of 30 grams will get you there!
 Foods that have that much include:

 4-6 ounces of chicken